kekskurse/go-mail-admin/Readme.md

 | DELETE | Delete a Domain, required Parameters: domain |

 ### Aliases
-Alias Action can be triggert by a http call to /api/v1/alias.
-Parameter can be transmitted as JSON-Body
+Alias actions can be triggered through a http call to /api/v1/alias.
+Parameter can be transmitted as JSON body:

 ```
 {